Jack Ma's Ant Group wins Shanghai OK for launch of giant dual IPO

 Ant aims to open books after China's week-long National Day holiday on October 1-7 and go public around the end of next month, said the sources, who declined to be identified due to confidentiality constraints.

-The timetable has not yet been finalized and is subject to change, they cautioned.
+The timetable has not yet been finalised and is subject to change, they cautioned.

-Ant and the Hong Kong Stock Exchange did not immediately respond to requests for comment.
+Ant declined to comment on the timetables of the hearing and deal launch.
+The Hong Kong Stock Exchange declined to comment on individual companies or listing applications.

+Under local rules, once Ant passes the STAR Market listing committee's hearing, it can register the flotation with the securities regulator and wait for the registration to be accepted.
+It would then start the pricing consultation process.